spyder-ide/spyder-docs/doc/panes/projects.rst

 Projects
 ########

-Spyder allows you to associate a given directory with a **Project**, which automatically saves and restores the files you have open in the :doc:`editor` from the last time you opened that project.
+Spyder allows you to associate a given directory with a **Project**, which automatically saves and restores the files you have open in the :ref:`panes-editor` from the last time you opened that project.
-With the :guilabel:`Projects` pane, you can browse all your project's files, regardless of your current working directory or :doc:`fileexplorer` location.
+With the :guilabel:`Projects` pane, you can browse all your project's files, regardless of your current working directory or :ref:`panes-files` location.

 .. image:: /images/projects/projects-main.png
    :alt: Spyder showing Project Explorer and projects menu